Tutor, Audio Narrator, Text Editor, Artisan Garlic Braider

 1. Planting: Depth—shallow with the tip of the clove visible at soil level

 4. Best practice: get a Soil test.
-Amend the soil according to the recommendations for garlic (pH 6.0-6.5, ideally; 6.0-7.0, is satisfactory).
-For anything identified as needed from my fall soil test, I amended the soil with in the spring side-dressing.
+Amend the soil according to the recommendations for garlic (pH 6.0-7.0, ideally, 6.8-7.2).
+For any amendments identified as needed from my fall soil test, in the spring side-dressing, I amend the soil with again.

 4. Soil Amendments From my growing experience (about 15 years):